Website Prince William Sound Aquaculture Corporation

 Prince William Sound Aquaculture Corporation (PWSAC) is a private, non-profit hatchery association founded in 1974 by a local commercial fishermen’s organization to optimize Alaska’s wild salmon resources.
 PWSAC produces hatchery-born, ocean-raised wild salmon for the commercial, sport, personal use, and subsistence fisheries in the Prince William Sound and Copper River regions.

-The Crewman/Truck Operator is a temporary position that works on the M/V Alaskan Challenger delivering freight, supplies, and fuel to remote, off-grid hatcheries in the Prince Willaim Sound.
-PWSAC is looking for an enthusiastic individual with high attention to detail that will unite with PWSAC’s mission of sustainable fisheries contributing to the culture and economy of the region.
-The Crewman/Truck Operator works on board the M/V Alaskan Challenger and requires living on the vessel during work rotations.
+Deck Crew is a temporary position that works on the M/V Alaskan Challenger delivering freight, supplies, and fuel to remote, off-grid hatcheries in the Prince Willaim Sound.
+PWSAC is looking for an enthusiastic individual with vessel experience that will unite with PWSAC’s mission of sustainable fisheries contributing to the culture and economy of the region.
+The Deck Crew works on board the M/V Alaskan Challenger and requires living on the vessel during work rotations.
 Work rotations are on an anticipated 4 weeks on vessel and 2 weeks off vessel schedule.

 Seaday exempt wage begins at $250/day; dock and boatyard non-exempt wage is $20/hour

 Vessel operations begin mid-March and end around late November to mid-December

 Job Title: Temporary Landing Craft Deck Crew

 - Shipyard, hourly, non-exempt